-Serbia: TSO co EMS to invest 150MEUR for cross border capacity increase, construction of Trans-Balkan Corridor30.
-March 2015. / News Serbia Energy
+Serbia: TSO co EMS to invest 150MEUR for cross border capacity increase, construction of Trans-Balkan Corridor, News Serbia Energy

 In 2015, the Power Grids of Serbia (EMS) will start constructing the first section of the large Pan-European project the Trans-Balkans Corridor for power transmission within the region, the executive director for investments and strategy in this company, said EMS executive director Jelena Matejić.

 In 2015, Serbia started the first phase of the Trans-Balkan Corridor, and this was the direction Pančevo – Rešica, which the EMS would finance from their own funds, Matejić specified.

 She announced that, in 2016, the beginning of construction of the route from Kragujevac to Kraljevo was also envisaged, in cooperation with the Delegation of the European Union in Serbia.

 It was necessary to invest 25 million euros in the route section from Kragujevac to Kraljevo, whereat the funds of 10 to 12 million [were] potentially expected from the EU, and the rest would be financed by the EMS from their own funds, said Matejić.

 As she explained, the route Kragujevac – Kraljevo was a precondition for the realization of the second large part of this interconnection system from Obrenovac to Bajina Bašta.

 The Trans-Balkan corridor is one of the most important projects of national and Pan-European importance, in which 150 million euros will be invested, she indicated and added that that corridor would run from the northeast to the southwest of the country.